Riemannian L-systems: Modeling growing forms in curved spaces: Freely growing forms on curved surfaces

 Some plants, such as lianas or ivy, cannot support their own weight as they grow.
 They then often grow on a supporting structure, which could be another plant, a rock or a building for instance.
 The supporting structure, in turn, may possess intricate geometric characteristics.
 If we assume that, in the absence of any extra external force the axes of the plants grow straight, then we can model the growth of the axes by following the geodesics of the supporting structure.
 Conventional approaches rely on collision detection techniques using a voxel representation of the 3D space \cite{greene_voxel_1989} or bounding volume hierarchies \cite{wong_procedural_2016} to determine the path on the structure that should be followed.
 In the case of complex geometry of the supporting structure, substantial refinements of the voxel representation are required to capture the detailed changes in curvature leading to computationally intensive generation.
 Riemannian L-systems present an efficient means to simplify such modeling process by embedding the generated plant shape directly onto the supporting structure, thus mitigating the complexities associated with intricate geometry of the supporting structure.

 In the example depicted in Fig.{\ref{Fig:ClimbingIvy}}, the climbing of an ivy plant is directly simulated on the external surface of a tree trunk.
 This process involves representing the trunk as a generalized cylinder characterized by an S-shaped central axis, and with a linearly decreasing radius along the axis.
 The cylinder cross-section incorporates concavities indicative of the differential radial growth of the trunk and its fusion with aerial components of the roots.
 The initiation of the ivy growth occurs at the base of the trunk, with an upward orientation.
-The simulated trajectory then follows naturally the ridge along the trunk surface.
-Ramifications are regularly generated at a constant insertion angle along the axes, resulting in the coverage of the trunk surface by the ivy structure.
+A sketch of the code used to simulate the ivy growth is given in List. \ref{Lst:ClimbingIvy}.
+Ramifications are regularly generated at a constant insertion angle along the axes, resulting in the coverage of the trunk surface by the ivy structure (line 9).